 So, here’s our list of the best Paleo snacks for all occasions.
-There are 10 that you can buy from the store or from Amazon (in the US and sometimes Canada – we’ll put together a list of our best Paleo snacks that you can buy in the UK soon and also a separate AIP snacks list!), and there are also 27 Paleo snack recipes that you can make in under 30 minutes.
+There are 18 snacks that you can purchase from the store or from Amazon or from Thrive Market, and there are also 27 Paleo snack recipes that you can make in under 30 minutes.

 And if you’re looking for snacks for a long flight, then check out this list instead.

 I actually wasn’t sure if I should call these mini spinach meatloaves or spinach egg muffins as they’re partially both.
 There’s both beef and pork (as well as veggies) in them but also eggs to hold everything together well.

 Whatever you choose to call these, they make a really nutritious and filling snack if you’re hungry.
 They can also make a great breakfast, packed lunch, or dinner!
 They’re easy to make (you do need a muffin tray though) and easy to eat.
 Plus, they’re low in carbs and suitable for both a Paleo and Ketogenic diet.

 You can make these mini spinach meatloaves in advance and keep them in the fridge for a few days to eat so you don’t have to be cooking every day.

 This is a colorful appetizer recipe that you can serve to guests at a party or make as a snack for when you’re hungry.
 It’s easy and quick to throw together so this could become a simple go-to recipe for you.

 One of the easiest and most nutritious breakfasts you can eat is eggs with avocado.
 But to make it more interesting, why not give this easy baked egg in avocado recipe a try – you have to cook the eggs in some way anyway, so why not cook it in the avocado!